Notes on the Practical Application of Nested Sampling: MultiNest, (Non)convergence, and Rectification: Conclusions

 Additionally, when sampling noisy likelihoods, MultiNest tends to produce posterior estimates that are systematically narrow; this bias can be ameliorated by decreasing the sampling efficiency, but is largely independent of the number of live points used.
-Although the particular test problem examined here is not necessarily analogous to practical applications, this behavior mimics that observed in some actual analyses where MultiNest seemed to significantly underestimate the widths of credible regions \citep[e.g.,][]{2019ApJ...887L..24M,2021AJ....162..237I,2021ApJ...918L..28M}.
-Because MultiNest's posterior estimates can be \textit{systematically} biased at larger sampling efficiency, it is crucial that any analysis relying on MultiNest-derived posteriors test convergence with respect to the sampling efficiency.
+Although the particular test problem examined here is not necessarily analogous to any practical application, this behavior mimics that observed in some actual analyses where MultiNest seemed to significantly underestimate the widths of credible regions \citep[e.g.,][]{2019ApJ...887L..24M,2021AJ....162..237I,2021ApJ...918L..28M}.
+Because MultiNest's posterior estimates can be \textit{systematically} biased at larger sampling efficiencies, it is crucial that any analysis relying on MultiNest-derived posteriors test convergence with respect to the sampling efficiency, and not only the number of live points.